Kakifrucht/BookmarkletGenerator/README.md

 3. Open `index.html` in a web browser.
 4. Input your data (text, markdown, or a single link) and a password, then click "Generate Bookmarklet" to create an encrypted bookmarklet.
 5. Copy the generated bookmarklet by clicking the "Generated Bookmarklet" button that appears, or right-click and copy manually.
 Alternatively, drag this button to your bookmarks bar.
-6. To decrypt your bookmarklet, open it in your browser and input the same password.
+6. To decrypt your bookmarklet, open it in your browser and input your password.

 ## Constraints

 Since this tool operates in an unsecured context from a data URL, the browser's ``crypto.subtle`` API cannot be used.
 Instead, [aes-lib-js](https://github.com/kyleruss/aes-lib-js) and [forge-sha256](https://github.com/brillout/forge-sha256) are utilized for data encryption and key derivation.
+These libraries were chosen because they were the smallest (non-gzipped) implementations I could find.

 Bookmark size limitations vary across browsers, with Firefox (version 112) having a maximum of 64KB.
 Chrome and Edge do not appear to have this limitation.
-The minimum data size for a bookmarklet is approximately 38KB, allowing for encryption of 26KB minus base64 encoding overhead when size restricted.
+The minimum data size for a bookmarklet is approximately 38KB, allowing for encryption of 26KB (minus base64 encoding overhead) when size restricted.

 ## Dependencies